I set out with the caravan from Constantinople for Adrianople, on

 The Mevlevi Order was founded in 1273 in Konya.
 Its members are known as the Whirling Dervishes, due to their practice of whirling as a devotional act.
 Sultan Bayezit I married a descendant of the founder of the order.
 His son Sultan Mehmet I and after him Sultan Murad II were great protectors of the order.
 A Mevlevi monastery with an adjoining mosque was built by Murad on a hill remote from the city centre.
 For this reason they remind the observer of a Capuchin site.

-It is interesting to remark that Ottoman art by moving to Europe became less interested in the elaborate decoration of its buildings and more on their overall design.
+It is interesting to remark that Ottoman art by moving to Europe became less interested in the elaborate decoration of its buildings and more on their overall design, although the interior was entirely faced with tiles (see Rustem Pacha Camii in Constantinople).

 A large mosque built by Sultan Murad II in 1447 was the first to have a minaret with three galleries; they became a feature of Ottoman art.
 The mosque is characterized by a large maqsura, a private area in the prayer hall enclosed by a wood screen for the sultan and his entourage.

-(left) Bedesten (XVth century covered bazaar); (right) XVIth century Ali Pasha Carsi (main bazaar)
+(left) Bedesten (XVth century covered bazaar); (right) XVIth century Ali Pacha Carsi (main bazaar)

 A bedesten is a domed masonry structure built for storage and safe keeping of valuable goods.
 Sultans often built them as a resource for a mosque; in the case of Edirne the bedesten belonged to Eski Camii.
 Carsi means bazaar and it consists of covered parts and open air sections.
 In Edirne both bedesten and carsi are still used for their original purpose.

-XVIth century Rustem Pasha Caravanserai (attributed to Mimar Sinan): (left) exterior; (right) upper floor of the main courtyard with chambers to accommodate merchants and their servants
+XVIth century Rustem Pacha Caravanserai (attributed to Mimar Sinan): (left) exterior; (right) upper floor of the main courtyard with chambers to accommodate merchants and their servants

 Caravanserais (or hans) were not just roadside inns where merchants and their animals could rest.
 They also played an important role in the Ottoman fiscal system as they permitted the control of the flow of trade and the levying of taxes.
 That of Edirne (actually two hans one next to the other) had a small mosque covered by a dome decorated with spirals.